niansong1996/niansong1996.github.io/_pages/about.md

 Research Interest
 ------
 I am generally interested in natural language processing and machine learning.
-My long-term research goal is to build a system that can <u>understand human's intention and parse it into machine-executable form</u>.
+My long-term research goal is to build a system that can <u>understand user intent and parse it into machine-executable form</u>.
 Motivated by this goal, I am mainly interested in topics as program synthesis, semantic parsing, and neuro-symbolic methods.
 You can know more by referring to the publication list below.

-Publications
+Selected Publications
 ------
 (\* denotes equal contribution)
-**<u>Selected Papers</u>**
+**<u>For a full list, please refer to my [Google Scholar](https://scholar.google.com/citations?user=4IA1clAAAAAJ&hl=en) or [Semantic Scholar](https://www.semanticscholar.org/author/Ansong-Ni/33981736).</u>**
 * <u>Ansong Ni</u>, Srini Iyer, Dragomir Radev, Ves Stoyanov, Wen-tau Yih, Sida I. Wang, and Xi Victoria Lin
 **LEVER: Learning to Verify Language-to-Code Generation with Execution**
 Preprint 2023, (arxiv'23)